devashish-rawat/chef/basic/README.md

 # basic
 - I had enjoyed the long long int range 10^9 in cpp.
-BigInteger is the way to do it in Java.
+Try using long and BigInteger in Java.
 [Geometry.java] <br />
 # strings
 - The substring begins at the specified beginIndex and extends to the character at index endIndex - 1.
 [Lapindromes.java] <br />
 - If only one values is provided to the substring method it treats it as the begin index.
 [Lapindromes.java] <br />